strongdm/log-export-container/README.md

 You could also run the project in your local without docker, please refer to [CONFIGURE_LOCAL_ENV](docs/deploy_log_export_container/CONFIGURE_LOCAL_ENV.md)

 ## Monitoring
-Currently the application supports Prometheus Metrics about the inputted and outputted logs.
+Currently the application supports Prometheus Metrics about the received and forwarded logs.
 For more details, please see [CONFIGURE_PROMETHEUS](docs/monitoring/CONFIGURE_PROMETHEUS.md)

 ## Contributing
 Refer to the [contributing](CONTRIBUTING.md) guidelines or dump part of the information here.